xkbcommon/libxkbcommon/doc/keymap-text-format-v1-v2.md

 name to multiple key codes, which is not allowed otherwise.
 This is unfortunately poorly documented and not used in xkeyboard-config.
-The xkblib specification implies that this was part of the overlay functionality, which is currently not supported by libxkbcommon.
+The xkblib specification implies that this was part of the overlay functionality, which is currently not supported by xkbcommon.

-@warning This merge mode is not supported by libxkbcommon and is ignored.
+@warning This merge mode is not supported by xkbcommon and is ignored.
 </dd>
 </dl>